Frequently Asked Questions (FAQ)

 LunyScript handles ‘structural changes’ (eg destroy object) gracefully by activating associated events (ie When.Self.Disables, When.Self.Destroys) while deferring native execution to the ‘end of frame’ event.

-A simple source generator will be used to create the API’s static language bindings (C# to Lua).
+In the future, a source generator may be used to create the API’s static language bindings (C# to Lua).

 Any abstraction adds overhead!
 Games need performance!